monfera/farris/README.md

 * [Eslint](http://eslint.org/) to maintain a consistent code style
 * [Karma](http://karma-runner.github.io/0.13/index.html) as the test runner
 * [ES6 with Babel](http://babeljs.io/) for Mocha tests
+* [Universal Module Definition (UMD) API](https://github.com/umdjs/umd), which provides compatibility with the most popular script loaders, to the output.
 * [Sinon.JS](http://sinonjs.org/) with examples for test doubles
 * Node >= 6.x